vinzdef/chil/README.md

-Two obligations: let `BodyRejected` propagate (it is how a too-large or wrong-format upload is refused mid-flight — clean up your partial write in a `finally` and rethrow), and expect to be called again after a client's connection drops.
+Two obligations: let `BodyRejected` propagate (it is how a too-large or wrong-format upload is refused mid-flight — clean up your partial write in a `finally` and rethrow), and expect to be called again after a sender's connection drops.

 ## React